Mayushiluxor/Sudoku-Game/README.md

   - Timer if turned on shows timer counting up
   - Faults if turned on wrong inputs will be counted - at 3 faults game will be lost and you have to start all over again
   - Pause if turned on pauses the game till it continues
+  - Options for hints: Solved (give a spot in the grid and a number) or unsolved (only give the spot, not the number)

 Modes:
   - Daily Puzzle with a random difficulty
-  - Easy - Average- Hard: Create sudoku grid with 25/30/35 given digits
+  - Easy - Average- Hard: Create sudoku grid with 25/32/40 given digits